On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

 \subsection{Spectral energy distribution (SED)}

 The emission mechanisms of blazars can be better understood through the modeling of their broadband spectral energy distributions (SED).
-We have collected the broadband data from various space-based and ground-based observatories to construct the broadband SED.
-The SED modeling provides insight into the real physical scenario happening close to the supermassive black holes.
-We choose to model all the identified flaring states as well as quiet or low flux states in order to understand which jet parameters cause the flaring events.
-To perform the SED modeling we used the publicly available code {\tt JetSet}\footnote{\url{https://jetset.readthedocs.io/en/1.3.0/}}(\cite{Tramacere_2009} \,\cite{2011ApJ...739...66T} \& \cite{2020ascl.soft09001T}).
+We have collected broadband data from various space-based and ground-based observatories to construct the broadband SED.
+SED modeling provides insight into the real physical scenario happening close to the supermassive black holes.
+We choose to model all the identified flaring states as well as quiet or low flux states to understand which jet parameters cause the flaring events.
+To perform the SED modeling, we used the publicly available code {\tt JetSet}\footnote{\url{https://jetset.readthedocs.io/en/1.3.0/}}\citep{Tramacere_2009,2011ApJ...739...66T,2020ascl.soft09001T}.
 JETSET (version 1.3.0) fits numerical models to the data to identify the optimal parameter values that most accurately represent the observed data.
-We obtained the broadband SED using the data from Fermi-LAT, Swift-XRT, Swift-UVOT, ZTF, ASAS-SN, and NuSTAR for each flare and quiet period shown in figure(\ref{fig:lc}) except the Flare 2 due to lack of all data in that period.
-A typical broadband SED of a blazar exhibits a characteristic two-hump structure, where the lower-energy hump is attributed to synchrotron emission and the higher-energy hump is generally attributed to photons produced through inverse Compton scattering.
-The seed photons for IC scattering can originate either from within the jet, through synchrotron processes, or from external sources such as the broad-line region (BLR), dusty torus (DT), or the accretion disk.
+We obtained the broadband SED using the data from Fermi-LAT, Swift-XRT, Swift-UVOT, ZTF, ASAS-SN, and NuSTAR for each flare and quiet period as shown in Figure~\ref{fig_lc} except Flare 2 due to lack of observational data in that period.